Me: “How did it go with your xyz goal this past week?”

 We need to celebrate what went well!
 Not for anyone else’s sake but our own.
 When we’ve worked long and hard on a goal or project, that’s taken many hours of our life, it’s absolutely necessary to pause the rest of life and celebrate our efforts, as well as the results.

-If our only reward is “outside” of us (in the form of praise, affirmation, love, acknowledgement from other people), we’re going to wear thin very quickly.
+If our only reward is “outside” of us (in the form of praise, affirmation, love, or acknowledgment from other people), we’re going to wear thin very quickly.
 Because that praise doesn’t always come.
 And waiting for it can be pretty hurtful and exhausting and have us feel unappreciated.

 Imagine climbing a mountain range.